 Tried this recipe and loved it?
 Comment and Rate it!
 Also send us a picture, WE WANT TO SEE!

 Orange Pull Aparts

 - Use homemade roll dough to make 24 rolls or 24 balls of roll dough (such as Rhodes); thawed

 - juice of 2 oranges about ⅓ cup

 - ½ cup butter 1 stick

 For Glaze (optional)

 - 1 cup powdered sugar

-2. Spray Bundt pan or angel food cake pan with cooking spray to coat.
+- Preheat oven to 350 degrees Fahrenheit.
+Spray bundt pan or angel food cake pan with cooking spray to coat.

 Mix glaze ingredients and pour over inverted ring of orange rolls.
 Serve warm.